pixvfm/llama-link/content/pages/home.md

       conversation should be an extraordinary experience, and what better way to add a dash of excitement than by introducing llamas into the mix?
     features:
-      - icon: BallStar
-        label: TEst for Kevin
-        description: This is a test
       - icon: ChatBubbles
         label: LlamaLink App
         description: >-